Topics

 Three rhythms that work, two that don't, and the small system that lets you actually run them.

 Three cadences hold up across all the friendships we see actually surviving distance: the monthly check-in call (45 minutes, calendar-pinned, voice not text), the quarterly visit (one weekend in person, plane or train, even if short), and the same-day birthday call (not a text on the day, an actual phone call, even if it lands on voicemail).
 Two of three is enough for most friendships; one of three is below the line.
+If you're unsure where to start, how often you should actually reach out breaks down the right frequency per relationship.

 The two patterns we see fail every time: always-on chat (a WhatsApp thread that's noise 90% of the time so the actual important update gets lost between memes), and scheduling something we'll figure out closer to the date (you won't; the date will pass; the next conversation will start with apologising for it).